sangheestyle/flatiron/README.md

 ========

 ## What's this?
 A simple version of mining git repository and drawing graph for showing developers' relationship.
+The D3 visualization is based on Couchand's block [6420534](http://bl.ocks.org/couchand/6420534).

 This graph was built by the following.